kevinrsun05/Lenovo-Warranty/README.md

 **Python 3 script that searches for Lenovo laptop information given the serial number**

 1) Ensure Python, Selenium, and the Selenium Chrome Driver are installed.
-The Chrome Driver download will vary (MacOS, Linux, Windows)
+The Chrome Driver download will vary (Mac, Linux, Windows): https://googlechromelabs.github.io/chrome-for-testing/

 2) In "LenovoSearch.py", replace the following
 ```